John E. Marriott

 I am not formally trained as a photographer, but rather have learned by trial and error as I've gone along.
 I have also been lucky enough to have met and forged friendships with some incredibly interesting and skilled photographers over the years that I have gleaned information from: Al Williams, Jeff Waugh, Alec Pytlowany, Darwin Wiggett, Tom Murphy, and Terry Berezan come to mind.
 Unfortunately I never did get to meet the photographer I most wanted to -- Japanese wildlife photographer Michio Hoshino, who died in Kamchatka, Russia in 1997.

 I sell stock photography and my images have been published in a number of magazines including National Geographic Adventure, Backpacker, Canadian Geographic, Reader's Digest, Outdoor Photography Canada, Photolife, Ranger Rick and OWL.
-My photography has also been used for a wide range of commercial applications, including being featured on highway billboards, transit buses, brochures, websites, product packaging, and catalogs.
+My photography has also been used for a wide range of commercial applications, including highway billboards, transit buses, brochures, websites, product packaging, and catalogs.

-In 2002 my business leapt forward with the investment in a line of 24 different wildlife and scenic greeting cards, which are featured on www.wildernessmoments.com.
-In 2004 I added 2 new cards to the line, 5 more in 2005 and 2 more in 2007.
-The cards are now the best-selling greeting cards in the Canadian Rockies.
+My first book, Central Rockies Mammals, was published in July 1997 and is now a Canadian bestseller (second edition, 2005).
+In 2002, my business leapt forward with the investment in a line of 24 different wildlife and scenic greeting cards, my Wilderness Moments notecard line.
+In 2004, I added 2 new cards to the line, 5 more in 2005, and 2 more in 2007.
+I revamped the line with 18 new cards in 2011 and 2012, then added three more new ones in 2016.
+The cards continue to be the best-selling greeting cards in the Canadian Rockies, with more than 150,000 cards sold since 2002.

-In 2009, I released two more new coffee table books, both titled The Canadian Rockies: Banff, Jasper & Beyond (large and small versions).
+In 2009, I released two more coffee table books, both titled The Canadian Rockies: Banff, Jasper & Beyond (large and small versions).

 Other Facts and Figures about Me